slamice/wri/hipsters/chapter03.md

 "It keeps me warm.
 Warm cheekies.
 I don't even like coffee."

-She giggled, "then why order coffee then?"
+An eyebrow raised on her face, "then why order coffee then?"

-"It's a latte so it's thicker, so it'll keep me warmer."
+"A latte is thicker so it'll keep me warmer."